mazharz/vuesik/README.md

 - [x] fix slight difference between hovering cursor and player circle
 - [x] use pinia to handle the global state instead of window object
 - [x] refactor and move the cursor stick/unstick behavior into helper funcs
+- [ ] add hint to let users know they can seek with scroll